bonifield/volatilityGrapher/README.md

 	- no longer requires pslist; everything will be blue if you don't include it though

 ## Workflow
-- collect memory --> run Volatility modules specifying JSON output --> send module output through volCombine
+- collect memory --> run Volatility modules specifying JSON output --> send module output through volGraph.py

 ## volCombine.py Overview
 - blue lines and cyan nodes mean the relationship was found in psscan, but not pslist